luinardi/hypermapper/README.md

 This is a new version that is being introduced and so will be subject to change and improvements in the near future.

 ## Installation
 To install the code, clone the repo and run the setup files.
+Remember to first update pip.
 ```
 git clone https://github.com/luinardi/hypermapper.git
 cd hypermapper